nick-dawson/markdown-cv/index.md

 ## Currently

-Senior Atmospheric Scientist | Expert in Applied Earth System Sciences & Operational Meteorology
+Senior Atmospheric Scientist, Expert in Applied Earth System Sciences & Operational Meteorology

 Atmospheric scientist with extensive experience in community-driven, multidisciplinary research and the integration of research-to-operations (R2O) workflows for utility and environmental applications.
 Expertise in cloud seeding operations, fire weather forecasting, and numerical weather prediction (NWP) using predictive models like WRF.
 Proficient in Python for process automation and developing data-driven decision support systems.
 Demonstrated ability to lead strategic projects, foster collaborative partnerships, and translate scientific discoveries into actionable solutions addressing societal challenges.